ProvableHQ/sdk/create-aleo-app/template-react-leo/README.md

 Information on generating a private key, seeding a wallet with funds, and finding a spendable record can be found here if you are unfamiliar: https://developer.aleo.org/testnet/getting_started/deploy_execute_demo

-Aleo programs deployed require unique names, make sure to edit the program's name to something unique in `helloworld/src/main.leo` and rebuild.
+Aleo programs deployed require unique names, make sure to edit the program's name to something unique in `helloworld/src/main.leo`, `helloworld/program.json`, rename `helloworld/inputs/helloworld.in` and rebuild.

 1. In the `worker.js` file modify the privateKey to be an account with available funds